robertdebock/ansible-role-users/README.md

             - "ssh-rsa ABC1234"
             - "ssh-rsa ABC12345"
         - name: passuser
+          # You can set a password.
+(Hashed and salted.)
           password: "$6$mysecretsalt$qJbapG68nyRab3gxvKWPUcs2g3t0oMHSHMnSKecYNpSi3CuZm.GbBqXO8BE6EI6P1JUefhA0qvD7b5LSh./PU1"
           update_password: on_create
         - name: remotekey
           authorized_keys:
+            # You can also download a public key from a URL.
             - "https://raw.githubusercontent.com/shaanr/smdb/master/file.pub"
         - name: systemuser
           system: yes
         - name: multisudo
+          # An account that can run just a few commands without a password.
           sudo_options:
             - "ALL= NOPASSWD: /usr/bin/systemctl restart httpd"
             - "ALL= NOPASSWD: /usr/bin/systemctl start httpd"